Current, Credible, Consistent

 Summer Olympics are always loved and respected worldwide because of the participation of athletes from different countries around the globe.
 It provides a stage where people of mixed nationalities meet and enjoy the beautiful game.
 Every big game has an equally big opening ceremony and the 2016 Rio de Janeiro Summer Olympics is no different.
-The curtain raising ceremony will take place in the Maracanã Stadium, Rio de Janeiro, on the first day of the tournament - August 5, 2016.
+The curtain raising ceremony took place in the Maracanã Stadium, Rio de Janeiro, on the first day of the tournament - August 5, 2016.